carbon8dhellsludge/carbon8dhellsludge/README.md

 <sup> hi this is a ponytown thing ignore if youre not from ponytown </sup>

 <p align="center">
-please WHISPER if u wanna chat because i am offtab or spacing out 50/50 of the time so i might miss your messages</br> . . . also i am incredibly awkward around strangers but just bare with me im cool eye swear @_@ </p>
+please WHISPER if u wanna chat because i am offtab or spacing out 50/50 of the time so i might miss your messages !!!</br> . . . also i am incredibly awkward around strangers but just bare with me im cool eye swear @_@ </p>

 <p align="center">